Claims FAQs

 Primary therapy alternative to surgery for individuals with localized disease or as a salvage therapy for recurrent cancer following failure of radiation therapy.

-• Drug resistant or intolerance Atrial fibrillation, with evidence of a localized site(s) of origin
+• Cardiac arrhythmia - Drug resistant or drug intolerant Atrial fibrillation, with evidence of a localised site(s) of origin

-• Low-risk superficial Basal Cell Carcinoma or Squamous Cell Carcinoma in situ (Bowen disease), where surgery or radiation is contraindicated or impractical
+• Skin cancer (Malignant melanoma, Basal Cell Carcinoma or Squamous Cell Carcinoma - where surgery or radiation is contraindicated or impractical)

 • Hepatocellular carcinoma